Mike Hewson: Shearing

 What Do I Do?

-I mainly shear sheep but I also shear Angora Goats, and a few well behaved Alpacas.
+I mainly shear sheep but I also shear Angora Goats, and a few well behaved Alpacas (but I do not want any more, see the 'Alpaca' page on the link above).

-I can bring a mate or two to help me on the big flocks, and could bring extra workers to help wrap fleeces or pen sheep.
+I could bring a mate or two to help me on the larger flocks, and could bring extra workers to help wrap fleeces or pen sheep.

-I can set up in a shed or in the field and could bring a trailer which turns into a ground level pen to hold about eight sheep which I (and a mate) can catch the sheep out of.
+I could set up in a shed or in a field and bring a trailer that turns into a ground level pen which can hold about eight sheep which I (or a mate) could catch sheep out of.

-It helps if you can provide a standard 13 amp three pin socket to plug my machine into, but I can bring a generator if there is no power, for a small extra charge (blame the price of fuel).
+It helps if you can provide a standard 13 amp three pin socket to plug my machine into, but I can power my shears from my car battery if I need my own electricity.

 Contact Me